Stop! Your Lease Extension in Bradford On Avon Could Be FREE

 Increase your lease and increase your Bradford On Avon property value

-Bradford On Avon property with a lease extension has roughly the same value as a freehold
+Bradford On Avon property with a lease extension is almost the same value as a freehold

 Lender Requirement